threepointone/redux-react-local/README.md

   - `getState`- returns this component's state

 This gives us our own little 'event loop'/'process' for the component, with all the other goodies from redux-saga.
 Nice!
-See the [mousetracking example](https://github.com/threepointone/redux-react-local/blob/master/example/mousetrack.js) for usage. <sup id="s3">[1](#f3)</sup>
+See the [mousetracking example](https://github.com/threepointone/redux-react-local/blob/master/example/mousetrack.js) for usage.

 spiel
 ---